hypertrifle/phaser-3-trifle-base/README.md

 # NU-heat outrun style racing game

+there are a few components that mainly are visual images / sprites that can be pooled, but must happens in the Drive2.ts Scene.

+Unfortunatly no time to refactor out the big scene into somthing more manageable, but It all should be documented, if you have an outline viewer in you IDE itworks fine.

 ## setup
-`npm i` a package-lock is included from last successful release
+`npm i` a package-lock is included from last successful release in the package.json file the dev command currently reads:

+`webpack-dev-server --mode development --open-page webpack-dev-server/build/ --host 192.168.178.22 --config webpack.config.js`

+you can omit the `--host 192.168.178.22` entirely to work on local host, but if you are testing on networked devices you will need to supply your hostname `ipconfig` will give you this.

 ## useage